 Tips on how to maximize Swagbucks earnings

-We could write an entire post on how to maximize your time on Swagbucks (and we probably will), but for now, let’s sum up some of our favorite tips:
+We could write an entire post on how to maximize your time on Swagbucks, but for now, let’s sum up some of our favorite tips:

 - Stay away from surveys (for the most part): Unless you really need to finish your To-Do List or hit a Daily Goal, it’s best to steer clear of surveys.
 You just disqualify far too often to make them worth it.
 The only exception is when Swagbucks will award you a 50% or 100% bonus on your next completed survey.

 - Print grocery coupons: One of the easiest ways to make consistent coin is to go to Shop -> Grocery Coupon, clip all the coupons, and hit “Print Coupons”.
-You’ll earn 1 SB per coupon up to 50.
+You’ll earn 1 SB per three coupons up to 60.
 Just be sure to actually cancel the print job, or you’ll be out a whole lot of paper.

 - Take advantage of double days: Nary a day goes by that Swagbucks doesn’t offer some sort of bonus opportunity.
-Especially lucrative are ones where a third-party partner pays double SB.
+Especially lucrative are ones where a third-party partner like Revenue Universe pays double SB.

-- Watch videos on your phone: It’s far better to watch videos from the Watch app then desktop.
-Why?
-Because on mobile, the videos will keep playing without you having to do anything.
+- Watch videos on your phone: It’s far better to watch videos from the Watch app than desktop.
+On mobile, the videos will keep playing without you having to do anything.
 On desktop, you have to manually advance to the next one.

 - Use outside resources: The Swagbucks community on reddit is awesome.
 Always check for posts labeled “Money Maker” as these are typically opportunities with a positive expected value.
 There are also some great tips on how to complete gaming offers, and you’ll even find valuable SwagCodes and the answers to Live trivia questions (but that feels like cheating).